datakaveri/forest-stack-developer-docs/docs/understanding_user_roles/provider.md

 ---
-title: "Publisher"
+title: "Providers"
 sidebar_position: 3
 ---

-# Publisher
+# Provider

 ---

 ## Additional Access and Permissions

-Publishers can:
+Providers can:
-- Publishers can contribute assets to the platform, including Datasets, Models , and Use cases.
+- Providers can contribute assets to the platform, including Datasets, Models , and Use cases.
 ---

-## Additional Publisher-specific Screens
+## Additional Providers-specific Screens

 - Option to upload new assets (Datasets/Models /Use cases) on platform.
 - Manage uploaded assets.